This post may contain affiliate links. See our disclosure policy.

 Instructions

-- Preheat oven to 200-degrees.
+- Preheat oven to 200 degrees.
 Combine pork, cabbage, green onion, red bell pepper, egg, ketchup, mustard, soy sauce, brown sugar, and salt & pepper in a mixing bowl.
 Set aside.

 - To form the dumplings, remove 1 wonton wrapper from the package, covering the others with a damp cloth so they won't dry out.
 Brush 2 of the edges of the wrapper lightly with water.
 Place ½ rounded teaspoons of the pork mixture in the center of the wrapper (Yes, the pork mixture is uncooked.
 It will cook completely through the thin wrapper, I promise).

 - Fold over, seal edges, and shape as desired.
-Repeat procedure until all of the filling is gone.
+Repeat the procedure until all of the filling is gone.

 - Heat a 12-inch saute pan over medium heat.
 Brush with vegetable oil once hot.
 Add 8 to 10 potstickers at a time to the pan and cook for 2 minutes, without touching.